 “It’s a tough economy.
 Can’t have them roaches takin’ up work on the barge or enjoying our secure facilities.
 Sure you know all about that, though, broad shoulders,” the squat Ranger said before burping.

 “Heck, you can’t blame us for checking you out.
 Sometimes we get surprised and catch some of y’all up to no good even though you’re stuck here.
 Just locked up one hell of a good-looking citizen the other day.
 But she was a real bad guy, deep down inside,” he took a swig of the water, “Damn this Topo’s good.
 I take back what I said.”

 Anna rolled her eyes in the dark.
 “Y’all need to leave this boy alone.
 Matteo isn’t one of the white collar thieves, you know.
 He’s paying the price for some loverboy bullshit.”
 She put down the two light green bottles and three shots of nicotine concentrate, making enough of a bang on the bartop to communicate her irritation with the Rangers.

 Matteo drank the shots one after the other, half upset that he wouldn’t be getting that carefree three-four buzz, the other half grateful he’d be able to finish his smaller drink order quickly so he could get out of there without having to talk to the Rangers much longer.
 Anna always knew how to look out for him.

 “Well, pardon us, miss senorita.
-Didn’t mean no disrespect,” he turned to Matteo, “What was it that you got into, son?”
+Didn’t mean no disrespect,” he winked at Anna, “What was it this strapping young man got into?”